 Picazzo’s Organic Italian Kitchen

 Picazzo’s is a regional healthy Italian chain with several locations in Phoenix, along with one in Sedona and Flagstaff.
-The menu is 100% free of GMOs and completely gluten-free.
-Picazzo’s is by far the best choice in town for anyone dining gluten or dairy free as there are many creative allergy friendly entrees to choose amongst including lasagna, baked mac and cheese, and all sorts of specialty pizzas.
+The menu is 100% free of GMO’s and completely gluten-free.
+Picazzo’s is by far the best choice in town for anyone dining gluten or dairy-free as there are many creative allergy friendly entrees to choose amongst including lasagna, baked mac and cheese, and all sorts of specialty pizzas.

-Unfortunately, Picazzo’s is often rated low because it is pricey, however, in reality it is not much more expensive than the pricey pubs downtown.
+Unfortunately, Picazzo’s is often rated low because it is pricey, however, in reality the food is not much more expensive than the pricey pubs downtown.
 At least at Picazzo’s, you are treating yourself to healthy organic food and friendlier service, not to mention enjoying the laid-back setting without insane tourist crowds!